 Most cities today have a work hub or a social hub, but how many cities can say they have an Art Hub for kids?
 The Open Studio has become an Art Hub for kids and grownups in Jerusalem.

-Most of you have met Avigayle Adler at the First Station where she runs exciting drop in workshops for kids during the holidays or you know her from her Open Studio Summer Camp.
+Most of you have met Avigayle Adler at the First Station where she runs exciting drop in workshops for kids during the holidays.
+You may also know her from her Open Studio Summer Camp.
 In this interview you will get to meet Avigayle Adler, founder of the Open Studio in Jerusalem and hear about how she inspires kids to find their inner artist.

 At Fun In Jerusalem we like to say she created Recorded for BITE SIZE with Yoni Pollak.